Margarita Olivera-Aguilar

 Senior Researcher

-Before joining AIR, Dr. Olivera-Aguilar was a research scientist at Educational Testing Service for eight years, where she examined the impact of violations of measurement invariance in latent profile analysis, mediation models, and randomized control trials.
-She also conducted projects to identify opportunity-to-learn indicators in social, emotional, and civic learning and to identify the motivational factors and barriers that African American and Hispanic students consider when making career decisions.
+Before joining AIR, Dr. Olivera-Aguilar was a research scientist at the Educational Testing Service for eight years, where she examined the impact of violations of measurement invariance in latent profile analysis, mediation models, and randomized control trials.
+She also conducted projects to identify civic learning opportunity indicators and to examine motivational factors related to career and technical education.
 She was an assistant professor at the National University Autonomous of Mexico.
 She has served as a psychometrician and quantitative consultant at the National Center for the Evaluation of Higher Education in Mexico.

 Photo of Jaleh Soroui